Risk Disclosures and Disclaimers

 6.1 User Wallet Control

 Users maintain sole control of their Wallets and private keys at all times.
 The Company does not hold, custody, or have access to user funds or Wallet credentials.
-All interactions with the Platform are initiated by the user through their own Wallet.
-The Company cannot freeze, seize, or transfer user funds held in user Wallets.

 6.2 Smart Contract Collateral

-6.3 Market Owner Resolution Authority
+6.3 Oracle-Based Resolution

 7. Platform and Operational Risks